Artemis (fund managers)

-Artemis Investment Management LLP and its subsidiary Artemis Fund Managers Limited are a UK–based fund management business, offering a range of funds which invest in the UK, Europe, the US and around the world.
+Artemis and its subsidiary Artemis Fund Managers are a UK–based fund management business, offering a range of funds which invest in the UK, Europe, the US and the rest of the world.

-Clients' investments are spread across a range of funds, two investment trusts, a venture capital trust, and both pooled and segregated institutional portfolios.
+Artemis' client investments are spread across a range of funds, two investment trusts, a venture capital trust, and both pooled and segregated institutional portfolios.

 History

 Artemis was founded in 1997.
 In 2002 a majority stake was acquired by ABN AMRO; that stake subsequently passed to Fortis.

 Following a management buyout in 2010, Artemis is owned by Affiliated Managers Group (AMG) and the Artemis partners.
 This is a financial partnership: AMG does not get involved in the day-to-day running of the business.

-Artemis is a Limited Liability Partnership (LLP) and currently has 29 partners, comprising fund managers and other key individuals at the firm.
-The founders have always recognised that one of the key determinants in long-term success is the stability of the investment team.
+Artemis is a Limited Liability Partnership (LLP) and has 29 partners, comprising fund managers and other key individuals at the firm.
+The founders have said that one of the key determinants in long-term success is the stability of the investment team.